AAP127/ECE196_team10/pcb.md

 - It features **dual-row header pins** (J1 and J2) to connect to the ESP32 .

-- Four LEDs with resistors labeled R3-R6 serve as **parking mode indicators**.
+- Four LEDs with resistors labeled R1, R2, R5, and R6, serve as **parking mode indicators**.
 They indicate if the device is reporting for an A, B, S, or V spot.

-- The other two LEDs with resistors labeled R1 and R2 show **real-time availability** (i.e. if the spot is detected as occupied or not).
+- The other two LEDs with resistors labeled R3 and R4 show **real-time availability** (i.e. if the spot is detected as occupied or not).

 - Two 4-pin connectors (J3 and J6) will support  **HC-SR04 ultrasonic sensors** to detect vehicle presence.